y-chai/GEMS-Learning-Into-to-R/README.md

     ```

 ## Class and Exercises
-In your JupyterLab environment, open the newly cloned directory `GEMS-Learning-Intro-to-R` and then follow along for in-class exercises
+In your RStudio environment, open the newly cloned directory `GEMS-Learning-Intro-to-R` and then follow along for in-class exercises